 The model allows the hypothetical search planner to select one or two search methods to be applied each day and across any segments.
-One permitted method is Line Searching at the precision of a prone, silent person.
-The other is a choice of Voice Searching by the method described in Appendix 1, and Feature Searching by a method that combines/divides emphasis of sight and sound, also described in Appendix 1.
+One permitted method is Line Searching to a target 100% POD for a prone, silent person.
+The other is a choice of Voice Searching, utilising the method described in Appendix 1, and Feature Searching; a method that combines/divides emphasis of sight and sound, as described in Appendix 1.